Skip to main content

 api_key: !store prod/ssm::/app/api-key

-Supported Store Types
+Supported Store Kinds

 AWS Systems Manager Parameter Store.
 Stores and retrieves parameters from SSM.